Investors swamp IPO for K-Pop band BTS management label, prices at top of range | Business

 Investors swamp IPO for K-Pop band BTS management label, prices at top of range

 Big Hit priced the IPO at 135,000 won ($115) per share, it said in a regulatory filing, the top of an indicative price range of 105,000-135,000 won announced earlier this month.
-Some 1,420 institutional investors indicated interest for shares in the offering, looking for 1,117 times the number available, the filing said.
+Some 1,420 institutional investors bought shares in the IPO in pre-subscription offers, looking for 1,117 times the number available, the filing said.
 About 98% said they would pay the top-range price or more.

+"Big Hit is classified as a kind of global export firm," said Park Sung-ho, an analyst at Yuanta Securities Korea.
+"Not only has it proven its ability to use Youtube, social media for smart market infiltration, but it also has fandom platform Weverse which gives unprecedented clarity and control over its revenue sources for a label, and may grow into a true platform player as outside artists increasingly join."

+Big Hit reported a 49.7 billion won ($42.4 million) profit for the first half of 2020 as its online concert and merchandise sales on the Reverse app more than offset event cancellations during the COVID-19 pandemic.
+Institutional and retail investors' subscriptions are due on Oct.
+5-6.

 - READ MORE ON: